 Calorie count: Approximately 300.
 It’s down considerably by switching to brown rice and white-meat chicken.

-Stuffed vegetables are a deliciously healthy option that you can make with a Cajun flare.
+Stuffed vegetables are a deliciously healthy Cajun recipe that can be made in many different ways.
 We suggest adding our famous boudin as a stuffing inside of bell peppers, yellow squash and mirlitons.
-Brown rice and this pork-based protein are going to be the perfect combo for an appetizer or an entire meal.
+Brown rice and this pork-based protein are going to be the perfect combo for an appetizer (or even an entire meal).
+Avoiding the breadcrumb and butter topping that is common on the stuffed vegetables will be a healthier alternative, too (and is good advice for all of our healthy Cajun dishes)!

 1 pound boudin